Jamiel Shaw’s gang association made him a target for murder, not race

 May 9, 2008

-When the murder was reported in the local news, Jamiel was characterized as the son a military mother, who was a successful high school athlete that was not involved in street gangs in any way.
-The media described this murder as “senseless” and when it was determined that Espinoza was an illegal alien, the story of Shaw’s murder was being highlighted by the media’s strongest critics against illegal immigration, including Sean Hannity, Bill O’Reilly, and Lou Dobbs.
+When the murder was reported in the local news, Jamiel was characterized as the son of a military mother, who was a successful high school athlete that was not involved in street gangs in any way.
+The media described this murder as “senseless” and when it was determined that Espinoza was an “illegal alien,” the story of Shaw’s murder was being highlighted by the media’s strongest critics against illegal immigration; Sean Hannity, Bill O’Reilly, and Lou Dobbs.
 According to Bill O’Reilly, “Jamiel was just walking around, he wasn’t a bad kid, he’s an athlete, he was at the wrong place at the wrong time” (March 24, 2008 – The O’Reilly Factor).

 Jamiel wasn’t a bad kid, but he did have relationships with gang members in his community that led to Espinoza’s fatal assault on him.
 Jamiel lived in a community occupied by Bloods that have been at war with 18th Street for 12 years.
-With witnesses pointing out that a Hispanic was responsible for the murder, the only logical assailant would be a member of 18th Street, a predominately Mexican-American gang with some illegal alien members.
+With witnesses pointing out that a Hispanic was responsible for the murder, the only logical assailant would be a member of 18th Street, a predominately Mexican-American gang with very few undocumented members.
 Reports that 18th Street gang has a membership that is 80% illegal is false.
-Of the County’s total gang population approximately five to 10 percent are illegal.
+Of the County’s total gang population approximately five to 10 percent are not US born.

 Many of our City’s 40,000 gang members in the database are teens like Jamiel, just mere associates that interact with those in the community and play sports.
 They are not of the criminal element, but based on his associations, law enforcement would categorize young Jamiel as a gang member, and if they read the following quote that Jamiel wrote on one of his myspace pages under “people I’d like to meet,” it would raise more eyebrows to his gang affiliation: